A Data-driven, Falsification-based Model of Human Driver Behavior: Mathematical Preliminaries

-where the subscript of $\mu_{\pi}$ is used to emphasize the dependence of the predicate on the parameter $\pi$.
-The main distinction between STL formulae and PSTL formulae is that in the latter, some of the parameters, which include the scale parameter $\pi$, and time parameters $\tau_1$ and $\tau_2$, are left unspecified.
+where the subscript of $\mu_{\pi}$ is used to emphasize the dependence of the constraint on the parameter $\pi$.
+The main distinction between STL formulae and PSTL formulae is that in the latter, some of the parameters, such as the scale parameter $\pi$, and time parameters $\tau_1$ and $\tau_2$, are left unspecified.
 The semantics of (P)STL formulae are given as: